 Existing dwelling prices increased 4.37% y-o-y in Q3 2019 (3.17% inflation-adjusted).
 New dwelling prices rose by 2.09% over the same period (0.92% inflation-adjusted).

 Belgium´s housing market remains vibrant.
 The number of transactions for houses rose by 3.6% y-o-y during the first three quarters of 2019, according to Statistics Belgium.
 Likewise, apartment transactions increased 8.5% over the same period.

-Residential construction is declining.
-During the first seven months of 2017, the number of dwelling permits fell by a huge 17% y-o-y to 28,231, and residential building permits issued also declined by 19.7% to 12,104 over the same period, according to the National Bank of Belgium (NBB).
+Despite rising demand, residential construction activity is slowing in Belgium.
+During the first eight months of 2019, the number of dwelling permits fell by almost 19% y-o-y to 36,126, and residential building permits issued also declined by 10.5% to 18,157, according to Statistics Belgium.

 During Belgium’s housing boom (2000-Q3 2008), nationwide house prices soared by 129% (86% inflation-adjusted).
 Since the crisis, house prices have followed the economy.
-When the economy was strong, house-prices rose.
+When the economy was strong, house prices rose.
 When the economy was weak, house prices stagnated.

 There are no foreign ownership restrictions in acquiring Belgian property.